Automate actions with rules

 All Front plans can create rules using our rule library templates.

 Custom rules are available on the Growth plan or above, as well as advanced rule triggers and actions, SLA rules, and load-balancing rules.
-Company rules are available only on the Scale plan.
+Company rules are available only on the Scale plan or above.
 Some legacy plans with different names may also have these features.